thecarebot/thecarebot.github.io/README.md

 3. View the local site at [http://127.0.0.1:4000](http://127.0.0.1:4000)

+Note on working locally: The site uses web fonts, which will not load if you are working offline.
+Even when working locally, the local site will look for web fonts in a remote URL.

+***

 Note: In the event this is not self-evident, only people authorized to change this repo can publish blog posts.